 - Or it’s an early warning of serious hardware problems (then you’d want to fix it to prevent permanent damage)

 Either way, first of all, try to exclude overheating as the most frequent cause for lines on Mac screen.
 Team up with iStats Menu and AlDente to gain control over your Mac’s vitals, and ensure that high temperatures don’t damage your Mac.
-Second of all, try using a different screen and check your HDMI cable connection to see if the problem persists: JustStream and Beamer both offer effortless streaming from Mac to TV in case you don’t have a spare display.
-And, finally, to troubleshoot for software errors — consider running maintenance scripts with CleanMyMac X and reset your Mac’s SMC.
+Second of all, try using a different screen and check your HDMI cable connection to see if the problem persists: JustStream offers effortless streaming from Mac to TV in case you don’t have a spare display.
+And, finally, to troubleshoot for software errors — consider running maintenance scripts with CleanMyMac X and resetting your Mac’s SMC.